-In the operating and financial review (OFR), period-on-period comparisons of financial performance are on a CER basis, unless otherwise stated.
+In the Operating and Financial Review, period-on-period comparisons of financial performance are on a CER basis, unless otherwise stated.

 Basis of preparation of results

 The European Union (EU) requires that all listed European groups prepare their financial statements in accordance with EU approved IFRS.
 Since 1 January 2005, Prudential has been reporting its primary results on an IFRS basis and 2007 represents the third year in which the Group's financial statements have been prepared under IFRS.